-Check the Weather: Check the weather in the days before your hike and at the trailhead to make sure you’re dressed accordingly.
+Check the Weather: Check the weather on the days before your hike and at the trailhead to make sure you’re dressed accordingly.

-Dress in Layers: The temperature will change throughout the day and if you have a significant elevation change.
+Dress in Layers: The temperature will change throughout the day and with significant elevation change.
 You’ll also want the option to remove or add layers depending on these temperatures and your body’s temperature changes due to physical exertion.

 Wear Sun Protection: Sun protection is often thought of as lotion but certain clothes have UV protection as well.
 Consider the combination of sunscreen and clothing with built-in UV protection to protect your skin from sun damage.

 What To Wear On A Hiking Date Varies with the Chosen Trail